-Strix is a magazine of poetry and short fiction, launched in May 2017.
+Strix was a magazine of poetry and short fiction, launched in May 2017.
 In its first issue, Strix contributors have featured twice in Carol Rumens’ Guardian Poem of the Week blog (‘—handsome, streamlined and sharp-eyed’) and the magazine itself was shortlisted for Best Magazine in the Saboteur Awards in 2018 and 2019.

 The fonts used in Strix are rare Venetian incunable types, and the papers used are one hundred percent audited recycled stock.
 The magazines are printed by Leeds-based print collective Footprint, and are hand-bound in our Leeds studio.